cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 :::::::::::::::: solution

-Go to your GitHub area (https://github.com/[yourgithubname], choose the "Repositories" tab and click on New.
+Go to your GitHub area (`https://github.com/[yourgithubname]`), choose the "Repositories" tab and click on New.

 Choose `git-example-web` as the repository and leave other options as they are.
 This will generate an instruction page, and you can copy the commands under the title **"…or create a new repository on the command line"**.

 You will notice that the commands are the same what we have done above.
-You can use it if you start from an empty directory.
+You can use these commands if you start from an empty directory.

 :::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::::::